-Undertake appropriate risk assessments, as required, regarding the safe use of technology on site.
+Undertake an annual review of the school approach to online safety and undertake appropriate risk assessments, as required, regarding the safe use of technology on site and for remote learning which reflects the risks children face.

 Audit and evaluate online safety practice to identify strengths and areas for improvement.